yxuo/learning/readme.md

    - Over time the content will be updated.

+   - Take your time!
+Don't run!
+Respect the time for each task.

 2. Encourage study of any subject: programming, administration, idiom, drawing, etc. This repository is precisely for this!

 3. Encourage creation of: